Counting with Irregular Cell Mode

 CellDrop Series Cell Counters come with powerful reprocessing tools that allow researchers to optimize protocol settings in real time.
 While the default protocols built into the software are designed to be representative of many common research cell lines, it is impossible to represent all cell lines with one protocol.
 Therefore, if the counted cells do not agree with how a trained researcher would count them, optimizing the settings will yield better results.

 Figure 1 is an example of a sample that can be improved through the use of Irregular Cell Mode.
 The circles drawn around the cells have incorrectly bisected the cells.
-The standard CellDrop counting algorithms identify circular objects.
-The long, elliptical cells can result in inaccurate counting.
+The standard CellDrop counting algorithms identify circular objects, so long elliptical cells can result in inaccurate counting.
 When many of the cells in a sample have multiple circles drawn through the middle of the ellipse that is the whole cell border, the algorithm needs to be adjusted to better address the elongated cells.